 The first time Showtimers had a fund drive was in 1971, when work to its current location was needed and the Lab Theatre was no longer made available.
 Remodeling was completed and Spofford became the first show presented in the new theatre that same year.

 With further changes, improvements and renovations, the building now has handicapped accessibility, a covered front porch for the patrons, a covered ‘stage door’ for the actors and more.
 The theatre currently seats 138.

 Over the years, Showtimers has produced over 300 different shows, from standard, classic theatre pieces to the modern and avant-garde; from comedies designed solely to entertain to serious ‘think pieces’ on social issues; from small, intimate musicals to large shows made famous on Broadway.
-Currently, Showtimers presents six shows per year, but now they are spread out from February until November or December.
+Currently, Showtimers presents five shows per year, but now they are spread out from February until November or December.